soapunny/docs/reference/etc/alexa_devices_reset.md

 <br /><br />

-## __Google Nest Thermostat__
-1. Go to "Settings" or "Nest Settings" and then select "Reset" or "Factory Reset".
-2. Your thermostat will ask you to confirm your choice.
-3. Once you’ve confirmed, your thermostat will take a few moments to restart or reset.
-<br /><br />

 ## __Smart Light__
 1. Turn on and off the light 3 times
 2. Then turn on the lamp, after 4 seconds.